TuringLang/docs/markdown/5_LinearRegression.md

 ````
-prediction (generic function with 2 methods)
+prediction (generic function with 1 method)
 ````